mfms-ncsu/galant-js/system-test-plan.md

 1. Load ex_20 and check if window resizing changes shape of graph
 1. Run barycenter on ex_20; stop after one pass - minima reached at iteration 6: 32 crossings, 6 bottleneck; run again and continue with two passes; min at iteration 12 with 30 crossings, bottleneck 6
 2. (!)
-Run layered-graph-stats on two_unequal_layers+: crossings = 0, nonverticality and bottleneck verticality = 1
+Run layered-graph-stats on two_unequal_layers (Examples): crossings = 0, nonverticality and bottleneck verticality = 1; move node 4 to position 0: crossings = bottleneck = 2; nonverticality = 5, bottleneck = 4
 3. Run layered-graph-stats on n42-t48v150: total crossings = 48, bottleneck crossings = 7, nonverticality = 150, and bottleneck verticality = 16
 4. Move some nodes of n42-t48v150 to see if they shift correctly; do this both in edit mode and during algorithm execution
+5. (!)
+Load shift-test.
+Move node B into position 4, occupied by E. Then move node J into position 1, occupied by G.

 ## Error handling

 ### Graph input

-1. Load all of of the graphs in the `src/testing` directory except for opposite-edge, same-coordinates, same-position, shift-test, triangle, and two-unequal layers.
-There should be error messages reflecting what's wrong with these graphs.
+1. (!)
+Load all of of the graphs in the `src/testing` directory except for opposite-edge, same-coordinates, same-position, shift-test, triangle, and two-unequal layers.
+There should be error messages reflecting what's wrong with these graphs. [!!! duplicate edge should result in an error, but des not !!!] [!!! errors on layered graphs are not detected !!!]
-2. Load opposite-edge.
-The should be parallel edges 1,2 and 2,1.
 3. (!)
 Load same-coordinates.
 Instead of an error, the nodes should land on top of each other and allow user to fix this by editing.
 4. (!)
 Load same-position.
 In this case nodes should shift appropriately: node 3 should end up in position 1 of layer 0. [!!! does not work !!!]
-5. (!)
-Load shift-test.
-Move node B into position 4, occupied by E. Then move node J into position 1, occupied by G.

 ### Algorithm execution

 1. (!)
-Run `color-nonexistent-node.js` on triangle (or any other graph)
+Run `color-nonexistent-node.js` on triangle (or any other graph); check console.
 2. (!)
 Run `infinite-loop.js` on triangle